How to make your closet smell better and keep it smelling fresh

 - Mix 1 cup of white vinegar & 1 ltr of warm water to wash all surfaces

-- Cut one scented soap in several pieces and place them in fabric bags
+- Cut one scented soap into several pieces and place them in fabric bags

-- You could also try slices of bread, lemon cut in half or coffee grains
+- You could also try slices of bread, a lemon cut in half, coffee grains, or a simple bowl of white vinegar,

 9. Musty Smell In Closet

-I have few tips and diy deodorizer recipe to make your closet linen smell amazingly fresh.
+DIY deodorizers and other things to make your closet smell good and amazingly fresh.

-Another way is to add one or two drops of your cologne to the water in your iron.
+Another way is to add one or two drops of your cologne or favorite perfume to the water in your iron.
 Don’t forget to shake it.

 Add a splash of fabric softener to warm water.
 Transfer to a spray bottle and shake well.
-Spray your linen from a distant.
+Spray your linen sparingly from the distance.

 Melt a small scented candle and add one spoon of olive oil.
 Let it cool and wipe the walls of your closet using a cloth.